 First lauded as a secret menu hack at your local Starbucks, the red eye is now commonly ordered at coffee shops around the United States.
 Unlike most strong coffee beverages, the high octane red eye seems to have originated in the US, with regional variations depending on where you are in the country.

-The infamous red eye has evolved into the working person’s drink — most commonly consumed on the go, when there’s a need to be awake and productive, but without the luxury of multiple cups of coffee.
-It’s the hot equivalent of cold brew.
+The infamous red eye has evolved into the working person’s coffee drink — most commonly consumed on the go, when there’s a need to be awake and productive, but without the luxury of multiple cups of coffee.
+It’s the hot equivalent of cold brew coffee.

 How it’s made